jason-ro/webflow-git/README.md

 site: www.example.com
 ```

-By default the site domain is the same as your repository name.
+By default, the site domain is the same as your repository name.

 ### pages